 Scholarly communication and copyright

-- UC Copyright Education - A wide range of materials related to the use of copyrighted and public domain materials at the University of California.
-See also, Berkeley library guide on Copyright and Fair Use.
+- UC copyright education — A wide range of materials related to the use of copyrighted and public domain materials at the University of California.
+See also, the Library’s copyright and fair use page.

 - eScholarship — This is the California Digital Library’s open access scholarly publishing platform, providing digital publishing services to the University of California that enable departments, research units, publishing programs, and individual scholars to have direct control over the creation and dissemination of the full range of their scholarship.